One-Pan Bok Choy Soup with aromatic spices and Asian flavors in a clear broth.

 Jump to:

-π What is Bok Choy?
+What is Bok Choy?

 Bok Choy is one of the few Chinese cabbage varieties, which is also known as Pok Choy or Pak Choy.
+The vegetable is a green leave variety popularized in China.

 It has been gathering traction across the western world for its unique flavors, texture and nutritional values.

 The lower white part looks like a Bulb and grows into green crunchy leave stalks.
+It kind of looks like a cross between a regular cabbage and celery.

-π§ Ingredients
+Soup Ingredients

+I like to keep this soup simple.
 The Bok Choy should be the main star in this soup.
+Other ingredients simply compliment the bok choy.

 The soup flavors are balanced aromatic and contain light Asian flavors to pep it up.

-Garlic and Ginger go hand in hand and enhance the subtle bok choy flavors.
+Garlic and ginger go hand in hand and enhance the subtle bok choy flavors.
+Lime juice adds a certain welcoming freshness to the clear soup.

-The young green onions are delicate but a must, especially the green stalks which add the aesthetic to the dish.
+The young green onions are delicate, but a must, especially the green stalks which add the aesthetic to the dish.

 The broth is important because it adds flavor to the soup.
+You can use chicken or vegetarian broth.
+Homemade broth or stock also helps you to overcome a cold.

-The soy sauce will add the salty deep flavorful touch that I so long for in my Asian soups.
+The soy sauce will add the salty, deep flavorful touch that I so long for in my Asian soups.
+Rice vinegar is my secret ingredient.

 Star anise, cinnamon and bay leaf remind me of Vietnamese pho and will turn your soup all the more interesting guaranteed!

 The soup is garnished with sesame seeds (white or black) and chili flakes.
+It looks and tastes great.
+You eat with your eyes, after all.

 Step 1